rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - NasHost - Specifies that the activity object type is NAS Host.
 - CROSS_ACCOUNT_PAIR - Cross-account pair.
 - User - Specifies that the activity object type is User.
+- K8S_NAMESPACE_V2 - Specifies that the activity object type is Kubernetes Virtual Machine namespace.
 - SALESFORCE_ORGANIZATION - Specifies that the activity object type is a Salesforce organization.
 - RubrikEbsVolume - Specifies that the activity object type is Rubrik EBS Volume.
 - VcdVapp - Specifies that the activity object type is VCD VApp.